oklas/join-webpack-plugin/README.md

 # join plugin for webpack

-This plugin with loader allow to join the set of files by predefined method.
+Webpack plugin with loader that join sources to single asset by predefined method.

-This join produce single asset.
-The set of files may be splitted to group of set of files that produce group of assets.
+This plugin produce single asset for set of files.
+The set of files may be splitted to groups of set of files that produce group of assets.
 The method of joining is defined by specified function.

+This is more genearl purpose (and more flexible) plugin.
+Consider to use more simple [merge-webpack-plugin](merge-webpack-plugin) instead of this.

 - [Install](#install)